-To adjust this free movement it is necessary to remove the cap on the centre of the front chaincase clutch extrusion (secured by three screws) when the screwed adjusting plug fitted to the centre of the clutch presssure plate will be exposed.
+To adjust this free movement it is necessary to remove the domed clutch cover (secured by eight screws) when the screwed adjusting plug fitted to the centre of the clutch presssure plate will be exposed.
 The lock nut securing this screwed adjusting plug is of sparking plug size and can therefore be loosened for adjustment, and subsequently securely tightened by means of the sparking plug box key provided in the tool kit.

 Then, to check the free movement of the internal lever, apply backward pressure as described and observe the movement at the extreme end of the lever before resistance is felt.
-The correct amount of movement, as stated is $\frac{1}{10}$ to $\frac{3}{16}$ inch.
+The correct amount of movement, as stated is $\frac{1}{6}$ to $\frac{3}{16}$ inch measured at the end of the operating lever.